 The standard unit of donated blood is about 1 pint (about 450 milliliters).
 Freshly collected blood is sealed in plastic bags containing preservatives and an anticlotting compound.
 A small sample from each donation is tested for some infectious organisms.

 Blood transfusions can transmit infectious organisms carried in the donor's blood.
 That is why health officials have restricted blood donor eligibility and made blood testing thorough.
-All blood donations are tested for infection with the organisms that cause viral hepatitis, AIDS, selected other viral disorders (such as Zika virus Zika Virus Infection Zika virus infection is a mosquito-borne viral infection that typically causes no symptoms but can cause fever, rash, joint pain, or infection of the membrane that covers the white of the eye... read more and West Nile virus), Chagas disease Chagas Disease Chagas disease is an infection caused by the protozoan Trypanosoma cruzi, which is transmitted by the bite of a kissing bug (also called an assassin or Triatominae bug).
-The protozoa may enter... read more , and syphilis Syphilis Syphilis is a sexually transmitted disease caused by the bacteria Treponema pallidum.
-Syphilis can occur in three stages of symptoms, separated by periods of apparent good health.
-It begins... read more .
+All blood donations are tested for infection with the organisms that cause viral hepatitis, AIDS, selected other viral disorders (such as Zika virus Zika Virus Infection Zika virus infection is a mosquito-borne viral infection that typically causes no symptoms but can cause fever, rash, joint pain, or infection of the membrane that covers the white of the eye... read more and West Nile virus West Nile Virus Infection West Nile virus infection is a viral disease spread primarily from mosquitoes to people.
+Most people have mild or no symptoms, but some people develop a severe infection that affects the central... read more ), Chagas disease Chagas Disease read more , and syphilis Syphilis Syphilis is a sexually transmitted infection caused by the bacteria Treponema pallidum.
+It can occur in three stages of symptoms, separated by periods of apparent good health.
+Syphilis... read more ).

-In the United States, donated blood is tested for the human immunodeficiency virus Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
-HIV is transmitted... read more (HIV), the cause of AIDS.
+In the United States, donated blood is tested for the human immunodeficiency virus Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and is treated with antiretroviral medications.
+If untreated, it can cause... read more (HIV), the cause of AIDS.
 The test is not 100% accurate because it will not be positive during the first few weeks after a person has acquired HIV infection.
 However, potential donors are interviewed as part of the screening process.
 Interviewers ask about risk factors for AIDS—for instance, whether the potential donors or their sex partners have injected drugs or had sex with a man who has male sex partners.
 Because of the blood test and the screening interview, the risk of contracting HIV infection through a blood transfusion in the United States is extremely low—1 in 1,500,000 to 2,000,000 according to recent estimates.

-Donated blood is tested for infection with the viruses that cause the types of viral hepatitis The Hepatitis Viruses Hepatitis is inflammation of the liver.
-(See also Overview of Acute Viral Hepatitis and Overview of Chronic Hepatitis.)
-Hepatitis is common throughout the world.
-Hepatitis can be Acute (short-lived) read more (types B and C) that are transmitted by blood transfusions.
+Donated blood is tested for infection with the viruses that cause the types of viral hepatitis The Hepatitis Viruses (types B and C) that are transmitted by blood transfusions.

 These tests cannot identify all cases of infected blood, but with the rigorous testing and donor screening procedures, a transfusion poses almost no risk of transmitting hepatitis C Hepatitis C, Chronic Chronic hepatitis C is inflammation of the liver that is caused by the hepatitis C virus and that has lasted more than 6 months.
 Hepatitis C often causes no symptoms until after it has badly... read more .
 The current risk is less than 1 infection for every 2,000,000 units of blood transfused in the United States.